Pylons/pyramid/docs/tutorials/wiki2/installation.rst

    :app:`Pyramid` supports any persistent storage mechanism (e.g., object database or filesystem files).
 It also supports an additional mechanism to map URLs to code (:term:`traversal`).
-However, for the purposes of this tutorial, we'll only be using URL dispatch and SQLAlchemy.
+However, for the purposes of this tutorial, we'll only be using :term:`URL dispatch` and :term:`SQLAlchemy`.

 .. _pyramid_jinja2:
    http://docs.pylonsproject.org/projects/pyramid-jinja2/en/latest/